-- 4.1.1 Ground A: if there is evidence of substantive irregularity in the conduct of the examination and/or the assessment process, or where a student presents evidence to support an assertion that the mark awarded was incorrect. - 4.1.2 Ground B: If there are extenuating circumstances that impacted on the student's exam or assessment performance of which the Examinations Board were not aware when making its decision; or, the Examination Board were aware of the circumstances, however, were not aware of the impact of those circumstances on the student's exam or assessment performance.
+- 3.1.1 Ground A: if there is evidence of substantive irregularity in the conduct of the examination and/or the assessment process, or where a student presents evidence to support an assertion that the mark awarded was incorrect. - 3.1.2 Ground B: If there are mitigating circumstances that impacted on the student's exam or assessment performance of which the Examinations Board were not aware when making its decision; or, the Examination Board was aware of the circumstances but, however, was not aware of the impact of those circumstances on the student's exam or assessment performance.

-If the extenuating circumstances had not been made known previously to the Dean of the College as required at 4.2.1 (iii) below, the appeal must include a supported explanation for the non-disclosure.
+If the mitigating circumstances had not been made known previously to the Dean (or nominee) of the College as required at 3.2.1 (iii) below, the appeal must include a supported explanation for the non-disclosure.